MTSO Courses of Interest to UU Students

 These courses are also accessible to non-MTSO students who wish to take the courses for credit at MTSO, for the purposes of transferring to another institution, or as auditors.

-The Unitarian Universalist House of Studies at MTSO offers a number of courses of particular interest to Unitarian Universalist students.
+The Unitarian Universalist House of Studies at MTSO offers all the classes UU students need for ministerial fellowship with the UUA.
 These classes are available for credit or audit.
+All of these classes are available online.

-To take one or more of these courses for the purposes of transfering the credit back to an ATS-accredited seminary at which you are already admitted, complete our Visiting Student Application.
+To take one or more of these courses for the purposes of transferring the credit back to an ATS-accredited seminary at which you are already admitted, complete our Visiting Student Application.

 To take one or more of these courses for credit at MTSO, complete our Occasional Student Application.
 If you have questions about the application, contact the Office of Admissions at admissions@mtso.edu or 800-333-6876.

-To take one or more of these courses as an auditor (without receiving credit), complete our Auditior Application.
-If you have questions about auditing, contact the Office of Academic Affairs at academicaffairs@mtso.edu or 740-362-3482.
+To take one or more of these courses as an auditor (without receiving credit, but acceptable for ministerial fellowship), complete our Auditor Application.
+If you have questions about auditing, contact the registrar at registrar@mtso.edu or 740-362-3126.

 Taught by Susan Ritchie